aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 Create a change set with this file, and see if you were able to correctly determine the proposed changes.

 *  Need a hint?
-    * When the logical ID of a resource is changed, CloudFormation tries to replace the resource.
+    * When you change the logical ID of a resource in your template, and you update your stack with your updated template, CloudFormation tries to replace the resource.
+{{% /expand %}}
 * Want to see the solution?
     * In addition to adding the new `MySqsQueue` queue resource, CloudFormation will try to create a new bucket with the `NewS3Bucket` logical ID, and delete `MyS3Bucket`.
 Physical IDs of new resources are not available until they are created.
 Here’s what the **JSON changes** should look like: